cathrinexing/homework-for-640/projectXingLiu-V2/README.md

 # final code plan-final(2nd) version

-##### First, I need define my variables, such as bubble and fish picture arrays and other pictures I need, also there are some hitzone positions and the music.
+##### First, I need define my variables, such as bubble and fish picture and position arrays and other pictures I need, also there are some hitzone positions and the music.

 ##### Then, I need to preload my images, animations and music.